gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/software-engineering.md

 In order to get the most of you developer teams, you must hire missionaries and empower them.
 Empowered developers are first-class employees.
-Companies, recognizing their value, provide tech-specific careers with compensations comparable to high-management salary level.
-Regarding digitalization, developers are the best source of innovation because they know the enabling technology.
-But it is hard to find and to keep the best.
-There are a lot of pretenders around, you should not fall for them.
-See, why the [hiring process](#hiring) is the most important to attract and identify top talent.
+Regarding digitization, developers are the best source of innovation because they know the enabling technology.
+But it is hard to attract, identify and to keep top talent.
+See, how to hire (11. from Joel's test) and [keep the best](#keep).

 Empowered developers should not only implement predefined features from stakeholders but are invited to come up with their own solutions to satisfy the customer needs.
 Therefore we should give developers **problems** to solve not features to implement.
-Therefore it is mandatory that developers understand the business context.
+It is mandatory that developers understand the business context.
 A quick self-check if you have empowered developers:

 * Can developers identify themselves with the customers?
 * Do they attend user tests regularly?